-UCSF Library’s Data Science Initiative provides data management support for students, faculty, and staff.
+The library’s Data Science and Open Scholarship Team provides programming support for students, faculty, and staff.
 We offer consultations and teach general and curriculum-integrated classes to help UCSF researchers better organize and manage data for reproducibility.
 Topics covered include locating public datasets, organizing files, documenting data, and publishing research data to meet journal requirements.
+Want to learn more about sharing articles and open access?
+Visit our Open Access Publishing page.

 Meet our data management expert